EYO7859 - The North Annexe, Guildhall Excavation 1

 Description

-The watching brief was upgraded to excavation once it was established that groundworks would affect a significant sequence of archaeological deposition, dating from the 12th century to the modern period.
-This included a major event of made ground and levelling, truncating an abundance of Roman material, to raise the landscape adjacent to the River Ouse in the 12th-13th centuries.
+The area was upgraded to an excavation once it was established that groundworks would affect a significant sequence of archaeological deposition dating from the late 1st century to the modern period.

 Parent/preceding Site Events/Activities (1)